 Renewable natural gas (RNG), or biomethane, is a pipeline-quality gas that is interchangeable with conventional natural gas and thus can be used in natural gas vehicles in compressed or liquefied form.
 RNG qualifies as a cellulosic biofuel under the RFS and is currently the main contributor to this fuel category (cellulosic ethanol provides a minor input).
-EPA reports that about 189 million ethanol gallon equivalents, or roughly 14.3 TBtu of compressed and liquefied RNG, were produced under the RFS program in 2016.
-This volume accounts for only 3.3% of the estimated RNG potential in the United States (NREL 2013).
+In 2017, EPA reports that about 239 million ethanol gallon equivalents, or roughly 18.2 TBtu of compressed and liquefied RNG, were produced (EPA 2018a).
+This volume accounts for only 4.3% of the estimated RNG potential in the United States (NREL 2013).

 Conventional bioproducts and emerging bioproducts are two broad categories used to classify products produced from biomass feedstocks.
 Examples of conventional bioproducts include building materials, pulp and paper, and forest products.
 Examples of emerging bioproducts include bioadhesives, biopolymers, and biochemicals.
 Emerging bioproducts are active subjects of research and development, and these development efforts have been driven by the price of traditionally petroleum-based products, the environmental impact of petroleum use, and an interest in becoming more independent from foreign oil.
 Bioproducts derived from bioresources can replace (either directly or indirectly) some of the fuels, chemicals, plastics, etc., that are currently derived from petroleum.
-Bioproducts can enable the production of bioenergy, either as coproducts to improve the economics of the primary fuel product in an integrated biorefinery, or as enablers in developing technologies and processes essential to the long-term production of biofuels and bioenergy.
-This report considers four types of bioproducts: (1) platform and intermediate chemicals (emerging bioproducts), as well as the conventional bioproducts (2) lignin, (3) biochar, and (4) wood pellets.
+Bioproducts can enable the product in an integrated biorefinery, or as enablers in developing technologies and processes essential to the long-term production of biofuels and bioenergy.
+This report considers four types of bioproducts: (1) platform and intermediate chemicals (emerging bioproducts), as well as the conventional bioproducts; (2) lignin; (3) biochar; and (4) wood pellets.